yesworkflow-org/yw-prototypes/README.md

 mvn clean     | Delete the target directory including all compiled code. mvn compile   | Download required dependencies and compile source code in src/main/java.
 Only those source files changes since the last compilation are built. mvn test      | Compile the classes in src/test/java and run all tests found therein.
-Peforms *mvn compile* first. mvn package   | Packages the compiled classes in target/classes and files found in src/main/resources in two jar files, **yesworkflow-0.1.jar** and **yesworkflow-0.1-executable.jar**.
+Peforms *mvn compile* first. mvn package   | Package the compiled classes in target/classes and files found in src/main/resources in two jar files, **yesworkflow-0.1.jar** and **yesworkflow-0.1-executable.jar**.
 The latter also contains all jar dependencies.
-Peforms *mvn compile* and *mvn test* first, and will not perform packaging step if any tests fail.
-Use the *-DskipTests* option to bypass tests.
+Performs *mvn compile* and *mvn test* first, and will not perform packaging step if any tests fail.
+Use the `-DskipTests` option to bypass tests.

-#### Continuous build and integration with Bamboo
+#### Continuous integration with Bamboo

 All code is built and tests run automatically on a build server at NCSA whenever changes are committed to directories used by maven.
 Please confirm that the automated build and tests succeed after committing changes to code or resource files (it may take up to two minutes for a commit-triggered build to start).
 Functional tests depend on the scripts in src/main/resources and are likely to fail if not updated following changes to these scripts.